Jennifer Belle

 Jennifer Belle (born 1968) is an American novelist, based in New York City.

-She attended Bronx High School of Science and dropped out of college.
+She attended the Bronx High School of Science and dropped out of college.
 She has also written columns for Ms. magazine.
 In 1996, she published her first book, Going Down, telling the story of a woman in her 20s, a topic that would appear also in her subsequent writings.
 In 2002, she married entertainment lawyer Andrew Krents, after they were introduced by fellow novelist Amy Sohn.

 Her work has appeared in The New York Times Magazine, The New York Observer, London's The Independent, Cosmopolitan, Harper's Bazaar, Ms., Mudfish.

 She teaches at the New York Writers' Workshop.